-In summary, we judge that the evidence is insufficient to conclude that the clinical benefits of aducanumab outweigh its harms or, indeed, that it reduces progression of AD.
-If blended efficacy results are used from the Phase III trials, our base-case analyses suggest that an annual cost of \$50,000 for aducanumab, as has been suggested by market analysts, would not be in alignment with its clinical benefits.
+In summary, we judge that the evidence is insufficient to conclude that the clinical benefits of aducanumab outweigh its harms or, indeed, that it reduces progression of AD in patients with MCI and mild AD.
+If blended efficacy results are used from the Phase III trials, our base-case analyses suggest that proposed pricing for aducanumab as has been stated by the manufacturer would not be in alignment with its clinical benefits.
 If aducanumab were determined to have no net health benefit, no threshold price could be generated to guide considerations of fair pricing.